waggle-sensor/summer2017/Zeeshan_Nadir/training/README.md

 - **path_of_pos_input_images** is used to specify the path of positive training images (images containing pedestrians)
 - **path_of_neg_input_images** is used to specify the path of negative training images (images not containing pedestrians)

+Following is an outline of this code works:

+- Obtains all the positive samples along with it's labels
+- Obtains all the negative samples along with it's labels
+- Concatenates the samples and the labels
+- Trains the SVM model (can use to train both linear and non-linear SVM models)
+- Saves the intial SVM model
+- Finds false positive samples in the negative images
+- Concatenates the false positive samples to the initial samples
+- Trains a final SVM model and saves it